Marie Louise Gonzaga: Swedish invasion and hope for victory

-At first, success was certain, because the majority of senators supported her plans and opposed Jerzy Sebastian Lubomirski and broader masses of the nobility.
-That also influenced the peasants and lower classes and their attitude was reflected in the well-known saying and rhyme "Bij Francuzów bij, wziąwszy dobry kij, wal Francuzów wal, wbijaj ich na pal!"
+Success seemed certain, because the majority of senators supported her plans and opposed Jerzy Sebastian Lubomirski and the broader nobility.
+In addition, the peasants and lower classes' attitudes were reflected in the well-known rhyme "Bij Francuzów bij, wziąwszy dobry kij, wal Francuzów wal, wbijaj ich na pal!"
 (Beat the French, impale the French...).
-To decide between the court and the opposition, however, there was fighting not in words but on the battlefield.
-The so-called Sejm of Lubomirski sentenced Lubomirski to infamy and ordered the confiscation of his property.
-A proud magnate who believed that he would be elected the next king and grand duke, Lubomirski has rejected the proposal of reconciliation and openly challenged King John II Casimir.
+However, the dispute between the court and the opposition erupted in military confrontation when the Sejm sentenced Lubomirski to infamy and ordered the confiscation of his property.
+A proud magnate who believed that he would be elected the next king and grand duke, Lubomirski rejected their judgement and openly challenged King John II Casimir.
 In 1665, Lubomirski announced a rebellion, and his army entered the Commonwealth.
-On 13 July 1666, he faced the royal army under the King himself at Mątwy.
-Lubomirski's forces were victorious.
+On 13 July 1666, he faced the royal army under the King himself at Mątwy, and Lubomirski's forces were ultimately victorious.

 In the aftermath of the battle, elite regiments of the royal Polish Army were executed by the rebels (in total, the army had lost almost 4,000 of its most experienced men).
-On 31 July, at the village of Legowice, the King and Lubomirski signed an agreement.
-John II Casimir and Marie Louise were forced to give up their plans of reform and were obliged to declare amnesty for the rebels, while Lubomirski signed a letter of apology.
+On 31 July, at the village of Legowice, the King and Lubomirski signed an armistice agreement.
+John II Casimir and Marie Louise were forced to give up their plans of reform and declared amnesty for the rebels, while Lubomirski signed a public letter of apology.